 The training lasts three years.
-For 1,001 days, the students learn the art of 'walking on the spot', circling without leaving that spot, not even by as much as an inch.
-The goal is reached when they can remain perfectly centred while whirling.
+During 1,001 days, the students learn the art of 'walking on the spot', circling without leaving that spot, not even by as much as an inch.
+The goal is reached when they can whirl while remaining perfectly centred.

-At the beginning, the circle is divided into four quarters and the right foot steps into one quarter after the other.
-Then the circle is divided into two halves and the whirling is done with two steps of the right foot.
+At the beginning, the circle is divided into four quarters and the whirler's right foot steps into one quarter after the other.
+Then the circle is divided into two halves and the whirler's right foot steps twice, once into each half.
 Finally, the whole circle is completed with a single step.
-From the atom to the cosmos, our whole existence is based on circling movements.
+From the atom to the cosmos, our whole existence is based on rotating movements.
 Through their dance, the whirlers seek harmony with nature and with the Creator.

 ... and when the journey to God comes to an end, then the journey in God begins.

 Ṣamā' means 'to hear', in the sense of hearing the sounds which lead to Unity.
 The hearing focuses on the most varied forms of the 'sounds of Unity', also known as 'the voice of silence'.
 Mevlana is the Turkish version of maulana, which means 'our Lord/Master' and comes from the Arabic mawlā, 'Lord'.
 This is how Rumi was called Mevlana by the dervishes and later by his followers.
 And Mevlana used to hear the sweet melody of the Divine question: "Am I not your Lord?" (sūra 7, verse 172).

 The letter 'h' at the end of Allāh indicates the breath in which a reflection of His majesty eventually becomes visible to the 'eye of the heart'.
 At the end of their prayers, the Mevlevi dervishes call 'Huuuu'.

 Muqābala means 'encounter, meditation'; meeting one's own Divine light through which one can recognise and see the light in all creatures.